5 Causes of Painless Bright Red Blood in Stool & When to Worry.

 - Crohn’s disease: inflammation and ulceration at any part of the digestive tract from the mouth to the anus.

-Both ulcerative colitis and Crohn’s disease can cause painless, bright red blood in the stool.
+Ulcerative colitis and Crohn’s disease can cause painless, bright red blood in the stool.
 However, painful bleeding per rectum is a more common scenario.

 Symptoms of IBD include: